Waterloo Medal (Pistrucci): Delay

-Completion, appraisal and later versions
+Completion

 In 1841, a new Master of the Mint, William Ewart Gladstone was appointed.
 Gladstone thought highly of Pistrucci and corresponded with him in Italian, but was unwilling to grant him any new commissions while the Waterloo Medal remained outstanding.
 By 1844, the continued expense of Pistrucci was a concern to the Audit Office.
 Gladstone restored cuts in Pistrucci's pay that had been made for failure to train an apprentice, and offered him a bonus of £400 to complete the medal.
 Pistrucci was to work solely on the one project.
 He vacated his home at the Royal Mint, moving to Old Windsor, where he set up a workshop to attempt the medal's completion.
 Although Pistrucci worked constantly on the medal during some periods, he was slowed by a fall in his cottage, which incapacitated him for much of 1846.
 On 1 January 1849, Pistrucci submitted the matrices of the medal to the Royal Mint, and was paid £1,500.

-Pistrucci submitted a lengthy letter of advice to aid in hardening the dies, with commentary on other matters interspersed; he had the letter published in the numismatic press.
+Pistrucci submitted a lengthy letter of advice to aid in hardening the steel of the matrices, with commentary on other matters interspersed; he had the letter published in the numismatic press.
 The matrices were each submitted in two pieces, a ring and core, and Pistrucci cautioned that successfully making dies from them was no certainty, "an accident produced by carelessness or inattention might in one moment entirely destroy the whole work, and without remedy".
 The matrices were 5.3 in in diameter; Mint officials did not think they could be hardened and converted to dies without the likelihood of major damage.
 A few electrotypes were made from the matrices, along with some soft impressions, but no medals were struck.
 Improving relations between Britain and France made presentation of medals recalling Waterloo impolitic.
 Linecar noted that by then "all the great men to whom it was intended that a specimen of the medal should be given were dead, save only the Iron Duke".

 Pistrucci was embittered by the experience.
 He stated in an 1850 letter to William Richard Hamilton: